 Are you planning on building a paver patio in your backyard?
 Are you asking yourself, “How much does it cost to build a paver patio?”
-Before you break out the toolbox and start laying down pavers, it’s important to understand all the costs associated with this type of project.
+Before you break out the toolbox and start laying down pavers, it’s important to understand all the costs associated with a patio installation project.

 In this blog post, we’ll explore everything you need to know about the cost of building a paver patio, including the typical range, average installation cost by size, paver material cost, and other factors that affect the cost of building a paver patio.
 By the end of this post, you will have a good understanding of the cost of building a paver patio, as well as the various factors that can make it less or more expensive.